palantir/tslint/README.md

         The formatter to use to format the results of the linter before outputting it to stdout or the file passed in --out.
 The core formatters are prose (human readable) and json (machine readable), and prose is the default if this option is not used.
-Additonal formatters can be added and used if the --formatters-dir option is set.
+Additional formatters can be added and used if the --formatters-dir option is set.